langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 So the above attribute would look like this in HTML:
 `“:hx-vals= JSON.stringify($data.item)”.`

-RealWorld app combines some of these attributes which always appear in the same order and have same values into custom (or syntetic) attributes, reducing repetitions and enhancing clarity.
+RealWorldSharp app combines some of these attributes which always appear in the same order and have same values into custom (or synthetic) attributes, reducing repetitions and enhancing clarity.

 ### VERY IMPORTANT